T (SEPTA Metro): Diversion services

-All five trolleys can be diverted onto auxiliary surface tracks west of the 40th Street Portal when tunnels are closed due to maintenance, an accident, or some other obstruction.
+All five branches can be diverted onto auxiliary surface tracks west of the 40th Street Portal when tunnels are closed due to maintenance, an accident, or some other obstruction.

 Tracks for the T1 start at Lancaster Avenue and proceed southbound along 40th Street.
 At Market Street, the line connects to the Market–Frankford Line at its 40th Street station.
 The surface tracks continue southbound to Spruce Street, where they split either eastbound or westbound.
 Westbound tracks run to 42nd Street where they turn south to either Baltimore Avenue (T2), Chester Avenue (T3), or Woodland Avenue (T4 and T5).
 Eastbound tracks continue east on Spruce Street to 38th Street, north on 38th Street to Filbert Street, then west on Filbert Street to 40th Street.

 Tracks for the four routes besides the T1 run northbound along 42nd Street, then turning east onto Spruce Street and then north onto 38th Street (US 13).
-From here, they travel to Filbert Street, then turn west and cross to 40th Street where a switch allows for westbound T2-T5 trolleys to go back westbound, straight for connection to the T1 via Filbert & 41st Streets.
+From here, they travel to Filbert Street, then turn west and cross to 40th Street where a switch allows for westbound T2-T5 LRVs to go back westbound, straight for connection to the T1 via Filbert & 41st Streets.
 At 40th Street, the T2-T5 turn left and follow the tracks south on 40th Street to Spruce Street, where they then follow Spruce Street west to 42nd Street and then south on 42nd Street to branch off on their respective avenues as mentioned in the previous section.

 Meanwhile, the Filbert Street tracks also continue west to Filbert Street's terminus at 41st Street, and then turn right to head north on 41st Street until reaching Lancaster Avenue where they split to go left (westbound) on the T1, or north to Ogden Street and then east to 40th Street.
 At 40th & Ogden Streets, the track splits again to go left (north) on 40th Street to Girard Avenue to connect with the G1, or right (south) on 40th Street to Lancaster Avenue to connect to the T1 or further south on 40th Street to connect to the rest of the T lines at Filbert Street.

-Another set of diversionary trolley tracks branch from the T4 tracks in a west to south direction at Baltimore Avenue & 49th Street and proceed south on 49th Street, where they meet the T3 at Chester Avenue (which is also a transfer point at the nearby 49th Street Regional Rail station).
+Another set of diversionary tracks branch from the T4 tracks in a west to south direction at Baltimore Avenue & 49th Street and proceed south on 49th Street, where they meet the T3 at Chester Avenue (which is also a transfer point at the nearby 49th Street Regional Rail station).
 Another set of west to south switches connects the T3 at Chester Avenue to 49th Street.
-The tracks continue south on 49th Street to Woodland Avenue, where a switch diverges just north of Woodland Avenue to access SEPTA's Woodland Heavy Maintenance Facility (which sits in the block between 49th & 50th Streets and Woodland and Greenway Avenues; formerly the site of the PTC Woodland Carbarn until it caught fire in 1975, destroying 60 trolleys.
+The tracks continue south on 49th Street to Woodland Avenue, where a switch diverges just north of Woodland Avenue to access SEPTA's Woodland Heavy Maintenance Facility (which sits in the block between 49th & 50th Streets and Woodland and Greenway Avenues; formerly the site of the PTC Woodland Carbarn until it caught fire in 1975, destroying 60 LRVs.
 The depot was later torn down and the current shops built on the site).